 As I looked up and beyond the red walls of my barrio, I saw a black round object rise vertically into the sky, from behind a ridge of the Cerros Orientales.
 At a possible distance of 5 kms, the shape was rounded and appeared like a spot against the uniformity of grey, which was blanketing this capital of eight million.

-As a frustrated commercial airline pilot, I know my planes.
-Up close and at great distances.
+As a frustrated commercial airline pilot, I also know my plane configurations.
+Up close or from great distances.
 I know how to distinguish the sound of an Airbus A 340 to a Boeing 777.
-I have studied flight maps, flight routes and flightaware.
+I have studied flight maps, flight routes and Flightaware.
 I understand these machines.
 I admire them.
 There was no fuselage, no winglets, no sound.
 This was no plane.

 The black dot began to unravel itself.
 It stopped under the melancholic canopy of cloud and darted south, where it shifted on its side.
 I abandoned the cigarette for my connected iPhone.
 It said 7:55 am.
 I tried to look for the object in the sky.
 It was hovering West and moving between altitudes, over the Chapinero neighborhood of Bogotá and which sits at 2,600 meters above sea level.